-Sumetee is a network member and an associated senior researcher.
+Sumetee is a member of the PlanAdapt Coordination Hub, a PlanAdapt Fellow and an associated Senior Researcher.
 She is based in Cape Town, South Africa.

 Sumetee has more than a decade’s experience in policy advocacy on climate change adaptation, ecosystems-based solutions and sustainable development, and is currently based in Cape Town.
 She collaborates with multiple institutions to understand the role of Nature-based Solutions, in reducing social-ecological vulnerability, to climate change impacts in the Global South.
 She is part of a working group dedicated to reviewing international examples of Urban Ecosystems-Based Adaptation, convened by PlanAdapt, an independent global network-based organisation, and the International Union for the Conservation of Nature (IUCN), with members from the climate, environment and nature-conservation practitioner communities.
 She has contributed to books on urban resilience planning, climate justice, and transformative climate adaptation, with a Global South focus, through her association with the Indian Institute for Human Settlements (IIHS).
 Sumetee’s writing and policy interests lie at the confluence of transformative climate action, urban resilience and nature conservation, with an emphasis on justice and local empowerment.